MathieuParadis/catcher-game-api/README.md

   ```

 ## Enhancements
-### Real-Time Score Updates with Action Cable
-Implementing real-time score updates using Action Cable can greatly enhance the user experience of Sea Catch Adventure.
+1. **Real-Time Score Updates with Action Cable:** Implementing real-time score updates using Action Cable can greatly enhance the user experience of Sea Catch Adventure.
 With Action Cable, users can see live updates of scores as they are submitted by other players, creating a more engaging and interactive gaming environment.